MeliArchilleGael/Devis-SQLite-/README.md

 # Devis-SQLite-
 SQLite version of the devis projet.
-Develop in Java SE this software help you to make devis easyly and get it as a pdf document
+Develop in Java SE this software help you to make devis easyly and get it as a pdf documen. enjoy it!! 🤗🤗